 The Catalyst ™ engine, the first turboprop engine to be fully developed and manufactured in Europe in the last 50 years, completed its first flight on an experimental Beechcraft King Air aircraft yesterday, Thursday 30 September, at Berlin Airport, for a total duration. one hour and forty minutes.

 The Catalyst ™ program was launched in 2015 and the entire design and development process took place entirely in Europe.
 Tests of the engine installed on the experimental aircraft began in December 2020 and, at the same time, GE Aviation Turboprop delivered the first airworthy engine to Textron Aviation for launch on the new Beechcraft Denali turboprop aircraft.
-TO today, the 16 engines built have accumulated more than 2.600 hours of operation, completing 4 certification tests.
+To date, the 16 engines built have accumulated more than 2.600 hours of operation, completing 4 certification tests.

 "The fact that it was completely designed, developed and manufactured in Europe - said Pierfederico Scarpa, VP Marketing & Sales of Avio Aero - makes the Catalyst™ an ITAR-free product also available for military applications and, in this context, its distinctive features are its technological maturity and excellent performance which are confirmed by the ongoing validation and certification process ".